 The Dignity statute’s reflection of the Lakota and Dakota cultures

 Artist Dale Claude Lamphere created the beloved monument.
-To perfect the woman’s portrait, he referred to three Native American models — ages 14, 29, and 55 — while studying the rich traditions of the Lakota and Dakota culture.
+To perfect the woman’s portrait, he referred to three Native American models — ages 14, 29, and 55 — while studying the rich traditions of the Lakota and Dakota cultures.
 “My intent,” Lamphere explains, “is for the sculpture to stand as an enduring symbol of our shared belief that all here are sacred and in a sacred place.”

 The woman wears a dress pattern inspired by a two-hide design of the 1850’s Lakota and Dakota Nations and holds a star quilt, which has proven to be the most striking part of the entire Dignity statue.
 The outstretched quilt — a symbol of respect and honor in Native American culture — features 128 stainless steel blue diamond shapes that flutter when the wind blows.
 It also appears differently throughout the day.
 When the sun is up, the pieces dazzle in the daylight.
 At night, they are illuminated by LED lights and have a dramatic yet tranquil appearance.